Distributed Stochastic Bandit Learning with Delayed Context Observation: Introduction

-Bandit learning with hidden contexts is more difficult as the learner needs to estimate the reward function from noisy observations while not knowing the exact context.
-To tackle this challenge we transform the problem using a feature mapping used in \cite{kirschner2019stochastic} for single agent bandit setting.
-After transforming the problem, we introduce a new set of feature vectors such that under this set of $d$-dimensional context feature vectors, the reward is an unbiased observation for the action choice.
-We propose a UCB-based {\em distributed} bandit algorithm with regret bound $ O(d \sqrt{M T} \log ^{2}(T)) $ for linearly parametrized reward functions and hidden contexts; the order of our regret bound matches with the regret bound of the distributed bandit algorithm in \cite{wang2019distributed}, where \cite{wang2019distributed} considered the exact contexts are known.
-Further, our setting recovers the distributed bandit algorithm with known contexts in \cite{wang2019distributed} when the context distribution is a Dirac delta distribution.
+Our goal in this paper is to propose a communication cost-effective algorithm for distributed bandit learning with $M$ agents and delayed context observation.
+Bandit learning with delayed contexts is more challenging due to the fact that the learner do not have access to the context information while choosing the action.
+In order to address this difficulty, we convert the problem using a feature mapping that is used in \cite{kirschner2019stochastic}for a single agent bandit problem.
+After modifying the problem, we add a new set of feature vectors such that the reward under this set of $d$-dimensional context feature vectors is an unbiased observation for the action selection.
+We propose a UCB-based {\em distributed} bandit algorithm with regret bound $ O(d \sqrt{M T} \log ^{2}(T)) $ for linearly parametrized reward functions; the order of our regret bound coincides with the regret bound of the distributed bandit algorithm in \cite{wang2019distributed} (\cite{wang2019distributed} assumed the exact contexts are known).
+Our setting recovers the distributed bandit algorithm with known contexts in \cite{wang2019distributed} when the context distribution is a Dirac delta distribution.

-We note that a straightforward communication protocol for distributed bandit learning is {\em immediate sharing} where each agent shares every new sample immediately with the other agents as noted in \cite{wang2019distributed}.
-While the agents can achieve near optimal regret under this protocol, the amount of communication data is directly proportional to the total size of collected samples, which makes the problem not scalable for large time horizons.
-To minimize the communication cost while maintaining optimal regret, we utilize the observation in \cite{abbasi2011improved} and perform synchronization between agents only when the additional information available to the agents is significant when compared to the last synchronization.
+We note that there is a straightforward communication protocol for distributed bandit learning is {\em immediate sharing} where each agent shares every new sample immediately with the other agents as noted in \cite{wang2019distributed}.
+While the agents can achieve near-optimal regret under this protocol, the amount of communication data is directly proportional to the total size of gathered samples, rendering the problem non-scalable over large time horizons.
+To minimize the communication cost while retaining optimum regret, we use the observation in \cite{abbasi2011improved} and execute synchronization between agents only when the extra information accessible to the agents is significant when compared to the last synchronization.